the FUNCTIONAL Approach

 Pain syndromes sometimes persist because of extra force exerted on bones and joints caused by excess weight.
 We know the spine is designed to carry the body's weight and distribute the load during rest and activity.
 When excess weight is carried, the spine is forced to take on the extra burden, which may lead to structural compromise and damage.
 Unfortunately, the physical and sometimes emotional pains felt from excess weight aren’t the only concern.
 The longstanding symptoms of excess weight often go unnoticed until it's too late.
 Excess weight can put us at risk for a number of diseases such as diabetes, heart disease, high blood pressure, and some types of cancer.
 The sooner we address the cause of excess weight and treat it, the better chance we have at preventing unwanted illness.

 At transformyou, we believe the best approach to healing involves identifying, treating, and, if possible, removing the source of the imbalance which causes discomfort in one’s health.
-One of the primary interventions in removing the imbalance involves creating an environment in which the body is provided with the best opportunity for health.
+One of the primary interventions in removing the imbalance involves creating an environment in which the body is provided with the best opportunity to heal itself.
 Besides physical injury, imbalance and illness can be the result of such factors as poor diet, aging, stress, improper care of the body, and other lifestyle over indulgences and excesses.
 The goal is to provide the basic framework for better health.
-Striving for health when one has poor lifestyle habits is self-defeating, education and treatment are needed until an overall better state of heath can be achieved.
-As the patient relies on the physician for relief, he/she will also rely on the patient to do their part.
+Striving for health when one has poor lifestyle habits is self-defeating, education and treatment are needed until an overall better state of health can be achieved.

-The terms “complementary medicine” and “alternative medicine” often are used interchangeably, but the two are different.
-Complementary therapies are used together with traditional Western medicine.
+The terms “integrative medicine” and “functional medicine” often are used interchangeably, but the two are different.
+Integrative therapies are used together with conventional medicine.
 For example, you may take opioids to manage your day-to-day pain and use acupuncture to help manage flare-up episodes.
-Alternative medicine is used in place of conventional medicine.
+Functional medicine can be used in place of conventional medicine.
 For example, using a special diet to treat your arthritis instead of using pharmaceutical medications.

-Alternative Medicine is most often practiced by Naturopathic Physicians.
-One of the main tenets of naturopathic medicine is “treat the cause.”
+Functional Medicine is most often practiced by physicians who are looking to get to the root cause of disease and dysfunction.
+One of the main tenets of functional medicine is “treat the cause.”
 This approach is easily overlooked by some physicians who help patients deal with symptoms only, regardless of duration.
-Pain and weight management from a naturopathic perspective includes several aspects of treatment that can elicit a physical, emotional, and physiologic changes in a patient’s life.
+Overall health and wellness from a functional medicine perspective includes several aspects of treatment that can elicit a physical, emotional, and physiologic changes in a patient’s life.

-Call us today at 480-839-4131 to set up a free consultation regarding any of your health and pain questions.
+Call us today at 480-839-4131 to set up a consultation regarding any of your health, age management or weight loss questions.
 We look forward to working with you and achieving a happier, healthier you!